 The IEEE Standard 754 defines four rounding modes (see Table 4-8): round to nearest, round up, round down, and round toward zero.
-The default rounding mode for the IA-32 architecture is round to nearest.
+The default rounding mode (for the Intel 64 and IA-32 architectures) is round to nearest.
 This mode provides the most accurate and statistically unbiased estimate of the true result and is suitable for most applications.

 Rounding Mode RC Field Setting Description Round to nearest (even) 00B Rounded result is the closest to the infinitely precise result.
 If two values are equally close, the result is the even value (that is, the one with the least-significant bit of zero).
-Default Round down (toward $-\infty$) 01B Rounded result is closest to but no greater than the infinitely precise result.
+Default Round down (toward -∞) 01B Rounded result is closest to but no greater than the infinitely precise result.
 Round up (toward +∞) 10B Rounded result is closest to but no less than the infinitely precise result.
 Round toward zero (Truncate) 11B Rounded result is closest to but no greater in absolute value than the infinitely precise result.